OIPMA

 Main Representative to the United Nations & Lead Human Rights Officer

 Dr. Ceri Chillier is OIPMA’s Main Representative to the United Nations in Geneva and serves as the organization’s Lead Human Rights Officer.
-In this dual role, she acts as the principal liaison to UN bodies, permanent missions, and human rights mechanisms, advocating for the rights and development priorities of Least Developed Countries (LDCs).
+In this dual role, she acts as the principal liaison to UN bodies, permanent missions, and human rights mechanisms, advocating for the rights and development priorities of Least Developed Countries.

 Ceri holds a PhD in African Studies and Anthropology from the University of Birmingham and brings over a decade of interdisciplinary experience in research, fieldwork, and strategic communication.
-Her academic and applied work in Rwanda and Uganda – focused on peacebuilding, youth culture, music, and social resilience – informs her rights-based approach to development.
+Her academic and applied work in Rwanda and Uganda – focused on peacebuilding, youth culture, music, and resilience – informs her rights-based approach to development.

 Abisatou MANNEH